Payment Tools

 Which Processors Offer This Feature

 Auto-conversion is a standard feature on most dedicated bitcoin payment processors aimed at US merchants.
-The processors that handle this well tend to share a few traits: they hold a money-transmitter license (or operate under one), they have direct access to exchange liquidity, and they offer clear fee schedules.
+The processors that handle this well tend to share a few traits: they hold a money-transmitter license (or operate under one, and many are registered as a Money Services Business with FinCEN), they have direct access to exchange liquidity, and they offer clear fee schedules.

 Common fee structures you will see: